 - Laborers.
 These workers are the backbone and muscle of the construction industry.
 They are subject to numerous hazards on the job site as well as the risk of overexertion or injuries due to repetitive motions.

 - Pipefitters and steamfitters.
 Working with pipes and heating systems poses a unique risk due to exposure to asbestos, used to line many pipes for insulation.
-Working around heating and air conditioning systems also presents the risk of burns and injuries that result from the rupture of high pressure lines.
+Working around heating and air conditioning systems also present the risk of burns and injuries that result from the rupture of high-pressure lines.

 Illinois employment laws require employers to provide insurance that protects employees in the event of injury.
-Workers’ compensation benefits are guaranteed and any attempt to deny a worker these benefits or the failure of an employer to provide the require insurance can result in civil and criminal action against the employer.
+Workers' compensation benefits are guaranteed, and any attempt to deny a worker these benefits or the failure of an employer to provide the required insurance can result in civil and criminal action against the employer.

-- The right to use any doctor you wish.
-One of the most important resources we have to offer our clients is access to a comprehensive network of doctors, including specialists who can prescribe the best recovery plan for you based on the extent of your injuries and your long term needs.
+- The right to use any doctor you wish – One of the most valuable resources we have to offer our clients is access to a comprehensive network of doctors, including specialists who can prescribe the best recovery plan for you based on the extent of your injuries and your long term needs.

-- A lump sum settlement to cover the cost of lost income and opportunities when you’ve been disabled due to your injuries.
-The Illinois Workers’ Compensation Commission has even set up a fund to provide compensation to cover cost of living increases over the lives of those who are no longer able to work due to their injuries.
-This protects your benefits from erosion due to factors such as inflation.
+- A lump-sum settlement to cover the cost of lost income and opportunities when you've been disabled due to your injuries – The Illinois Workers' Compensation Commission has even set up a fund to provide compensation to cover the cost of living increases over the lives of those who are no longer able to work due to their injuries.
+This process protects your benefits from erosion due to factors such as inflation.

 Workers' compensation claims are handled by the Illinois Workers' Compensation Commission, which is also responsible for settling disputes between injured workers and their employers.

 4500 S. Sixth Street